e-comas/e-comas.com/_posts/2024-07-22-general-product-safety-regulation-whos-your-responsible-person.md

 * Checking for compliance with technical documentation, product and manufacturer information, instructions, and safety information
 * Providing evidence of checks performed on request by authorities.

+### How do you meet the GPSR's Responsible Person requirements?

+Non-EU manufacturers face unique obstacles in meeting the GPSR's RP requirements, such as:

+* Establishing an EU Presence – without a base in the EU, appointing an RP becomes challenging.
+* Managing Costs – engaging third-party services or setting up operations within the EU can be financially demanding.
+* Navigating Regulatory Variations – different EU member states may have specific compliance nuances, adding complexity.

+To overcome these challenges, non-EU manufacturers might consider implementing these solutions:

+* Partnering with [Authorised Representatives](https://www.24hour-ar.com/authorised-representative): Collaborating with EU-based authorised representatives who can act as the RP.
+These entities are equipped to handle compliance tasks and serve as a liaison with regulatory bodies﻿
+* Utilising Fulfilment Service Providers: Some fulfillment centres in the EU offer RP services, combining logistics with compliance support.
+* Investing in Compliance Expertise: Hiring consultants or legal advisors specialising in EU product regulations can ensure adherence to the GPSR.

 ## How does this new ruling affect listings on Amazon?

 As well as ensuring your labelling complies with the new rules, your listings should include the information too.